 - An angler is permitted to leave their swim for up to 6 hours and not forfeit their swim, provided their swim is marked with most of their tackle e.g. bivvy, chair etc. But all equipment is left at the anglers’ own risk

 - Day tickets will not be issued.
 These lakes are for members only.
-Members can arrange to bring a guest; however, they must fish the same swim as the member.
-There will be an additional £10 charge per day
+Members can arrange to bring a guest.
+There will be an additional £30 charge per day

 - Members are responsible for their guests and must accompany them on and off the site.
 The guest will be issued a temporary card for the day, which must be returned at the end of the session, failure to return this card will endure further charges to the member until the card is returned at the daily £10 rate